Abhisekbag1/smart-contract--using-solidity/README.md

 ## License

-This code is released under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute it as per the terms of the license.
+his project is licensed under the MIT License - see the LICENSE.md file for details.This code is licensed under the MIT License.
+You can find the license text in the SPDX-License-Identifier comment at the beginning of the contract.